Making yourself fluent in Spanish...

 Fine tuning of vocabulary and pesky grammar details.

-...with all the flexibility you want or need.
 The program is designed so you can navigate your journey towards fluency in a variety of ways according

 to your schedule, experience or learning style.
 For example:

-Advanced (6 courses) and finally to the Tertulia.
+Advanced (several courses) and finally to the

-- Go to the Intermediate level after Beginner 4.
-Skip the
+- Go to the Advanced

-- Go to the Advanced level after only 2 to 4 Intermediate terms.
+Intermediate terms.
 If you are ready for the challenge and like/prefer to study the grammar on your own...

 by all means, go ahead and jump.

 - Skip Advanced classes.
-Go to the Tertulia (Conversation) after just 3-4 Intermediate terms.
+Go to the

 You may miss some more structured progression (provided by the Advanced classes) but the challenge may be fun!

-Remember: You will be speaking in Spanish since day one...
+speaking in Spanish since day one...